ºÚÁÏÍø¹ÙÍø

 The top ranked public high school in Viburnum, MO is Viburnum High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Viburnum, MO public high school have a Graduation Rate of 90%, which is equal to the Missouri average of 90%.
+Viburnum, MO public high school have a Graduation Rate of 80%, which is less than the Missouri average of 89%.

 Minority enrollment is 3% of the student body (majority Hispanic), which is less than the Missouri public high school average of 30% (majority Black).